+Share MP2-6SM for the man to hang in their homes – their families need this

 Practical assignments

 A list of practical assignments is not provided for this lecture.
 However, it is strongly encouraged for you to develop an assignment that would benefit your participants' lives and ministries.